PREVENTIONS PAYS OFF

 Carotid intima-media thickness (CIMT) is a way to assess the cumulative effect of atherosclerosis and is an independent predictor of future cardiovascular (CV) risk.
-Stroke occurs when blood flow to the brain is interrupted, often causing symptoms such as weakness or numbness on one side of the body, trouble walking, vision or speech changes.
+A stroke occurs when blood flow to the brain is interrupted, often causing symptoms such as weakness or numbness on one side of the body, trouble walking, vision or speech changes.
 The more common type of stroke, the ischemic stroke, is associated with carotid artery disease.
 Acute strokes are best managed in dedicated stroke centers or at least acute hospitals.
-But in context of cardiovascular screening, our focus is on carotid intima-media thickness, in research trials, CMIT has correlated with overall cardiovascular risk.
+But in the context of cardiovascular screening, our focus is on carotid intima-media thickness, in research trials, CMIT has correlated with overall cardiovascular risk.

 Abdominal aortic aneurysms (AAA) are caused by progressive weakening of the aortic wall that causes a “ballooning” of the aorta.
-The aneurysm will grow larger and eventually rupture if it is not diagnosed and treated.
+An aneurysm will grow larger and eventually rupture if it is not diagnosed and treated.

 The aorta carries blood flow from the heart to all parts of the body including the vital organs and the legs and feet.
 A ruptured AAA carries an 80-90% risk of death.
 That is why recognizing this disease BEFORE it gets too large is so important.
 AAA screening can identify these deadly aneurysms before they grow to a stage where they are likely to rupture.
-United States Preventive Services Task Force recommends AAA Screening in.
+The United States Preventive Services Task Force recommends AAA Screening in.